 The Variance-covariance methodology for Region and Product is based on classic portfolio theory where correlations are included in calculations via pair-wise default correlations.
-Default correlations are taken from observed default behaviour within correlations.
 Default correlations are taken from observed default behaviour within appropriately segmented portfolios.
 The concentration risk element of the capital is separated from the pure credit risk element by reference to the Pillar 1 current portfolio and a diversified 'Market Portfolio'.
 The concentration risk add-on is calculated by a Capital Multiplier.